User Experience (UX) Design BSc (Hons)

 HND

-• Pass in a related subject: Digital Design & Development, User Experience Design or Visual Communication (Digital Design) with grade B at SCQF Level 8 in the graded unit(s).
+• HND in: Digital Design & Web Development, User Experience Design, Visual Communication (Digital Design) or Web Development with a B in graded unit(s).

-Other HND qualifications may be considered, please contact ugadmissions@napier.ac.uk for advice.
+Other HND qualifications may be considered, please contact Undergraduate Admissions for advice.

 If your first language isn't English, you'll normally need to undertake an approved English language test and our minimum English language requirements will apply.